subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 Figure 14

-Wittgenstein hypothized that there is a one-to-one or isomorphic mapping between propositions in language and images.
+Wittgenstein hypothized that there is a one-to-one or isomorphic mapping between propositions in language and the world.
 It turns out there is a similar isomorphism between text and images generated by LLMs, and this exists at the Latent Space level (see Fig. 14).

 ![](https://subirvarma.github.io/GeneralCognitics/images/Kant25.png)